PejLab/ANEVA-DOT/README.md

 `install_github("PejLab/ANEVA-DOT")`

-Once installed, you can type `?ANEVADOT` to view package documentation and `?ANEVA_DOT` to view test function documentation.
+Once installed, you can type `?ANEVADOT` to view package documentation and `?ANEVADOT_test` to view test function documentation.

 If you don't know how to generate ASE data, you can start here: https://stephanecastel.wordpress.com/2017/02/15/how-to-generate-ase-data-with-phaser/